 Now, what causes an idea to be in the head?

-No, no, there's there is no way that that complex idea gets in your head without being put there.
+No, no, there is no way that that complex idea gets in your head without being put there.

 It has to be put there.

-You don't go looking for it, it has to be put there.
+You don't go looking for it.

 That's the way it all works.